-Before joining MSF, Mr. Shertzer served as a law clerk to the Honorable James L. Cott in the U.S. District Court for the Southern District of New York.
+Before joining MSF, Mr. Shertzer served as a law clerk to Magistrate Judge in the U.S. District Court for the Southern District of New York.
 Prior to that, he was an associate with a boutique international firm, where his practice focused on commercial litigation matters and cross-border international disputes.

 Mr. Shertzer is a member of the New York City Bar Association, where he has previously served as Chair of the New Lawyer Practice & Skills Committee.